woodycal/pico-secure-delivery-box/picotkinter/README.md

 something like 192.168.0.2 (as shown by your router).
 Remember that if you change port numbers, you will need to adjust them in both main.py and picoclient.py.

 **VERY IMPORTANT:** This will only work on normal Python.
 It will not work on MicroPython due to the limited libraries it has.

+This client works best on a raspberry pi with a touchscreen of some kind.

 ## Tkinter usage instructions
 ### Left side buttons